 Type of segmentation: Psychographic

 You might argue that it's a demographic segmentation based on age range.
-But if you look closely, they focus on the customer's personality and if they feel like an adult or not.
+But if you look closely, they focus on the customer's personality and whether they feel like an adult or not.

 Later down the email, Who Gives A Crap tries to sell to them by saying that bulk buying their toilet paper might be the easiest adulting shortcut.
 A pretty cheeky but effective way to get young people (both new leads & old customers) struggling with adulting to buy more of their toilet paper.